-Montenegro’s participation in the Membership Action Plan (MAP) requires good public access to information on the benefits of cooperation and membership with NATO.
+Montenegro’s participation in the MAP requires good public access to information on the benefits of cooperation and membership with NATO.
 NATO’s Public Diplomacy Division cooperates actively with the Montenegrin authorities as well as with a wide range of civil society partners, media representatives, members of parliament, local municipalities, etc. Public diplomacy programmes, such as visits to NATO Headquarters, seminars, speaking tours and educational youth programmes, aim to raise public awareness about NATO and the membership process.

 In every partner country an embassy of one of the NATO member states serves as a contact point and operates as a channel for disseminating information about the role and policies of the Alliance.
 The current NATO Contact Point Embassy in Montenegro is the embassy of Hungary.

 Since regaining its independence in 2006, Montenegro has been undertaking a wide-ranging programme of structural and institutional reforms.
-The instruments available within the Partnership for Peace (PfP) can greatly assist in this process.
+The instruments available within the PfP greatly assist in this process.
 Initially the country chose to strengthen the reform focus of cooperation by developing an Individual Partnership Action Plan (IPAP) with NATO in 2008.
-It moved through a successful IPAP cycle from 2008 to 2010, before shifting in the autumn of 2010 to an Annual National Programme within the Membership Action Plan framework.
+It moved through a successful IPAP cycle from 2008 to 2010, before shifting in the autumn of 2010 to an Annual National Programme within the MAP framework.

-Montenegro has also been participating in the PARP since 2006.
+Montenegro has also been participating in the PfP Planning and Review Process PARP since 2006.
 The role of the PARP is to provide a structured basis for identifying forces and capabilities that could be available to the Alliance for multinational training, exercises and operations.
 It also serves as the principal mechanism used to guide and measure defence and military reform progress.
 A biennial process, the PARP is open to all partners on a voluntary basis.

 To facilitate cooperation, Montenegro has established a mission to NATO as well as a liaison office at the Supreme Headquarters Allied Powers Europe (SHAPE).

-In December, NATO Foreign Ministers invite Montenegro to join the Membership Action Plan.
+December 2009: NATO foreign ministers invite Montenegro to join the Membership Action Plan.

-In February, Montenegro decides to contribute to the International Security Assistance Force (ISAF) in Afghanistan.
+February 2010: Montenegro decides to contribute to the International Security Assistance Force in Afghanistan.

-Summer 2010, Montenegro leaves the IPAP process and, in the autumn, submits its first Annual National Programme, under the Membership Action Plan.
+Autumn 2010: Montenegro submits its first Annual National Programme under the Membership Action Plan.

-Prime Minister Luksić addresses the North Atlantic Council on 21 March.
+21 March 2012: Prime Minister Luksić addresses the North Atlantic Council.